-To better serve the community during this coronavirus (COVID-19) outbreak, Heritage Valley Health System is offering COVID-19 drive-through testing at two locations.
+To better serve the community during this coronavirus (COVID-19) outbreak, Heritage Valley Health System is offering COVID-19 testing at our seven ConvenientCare locations as well as one drive-through testing location.

 Testing will only be available for patients who have an authorized order from their Heritage Valley provider in advance of arriving at the testing site.
 For more information on Heritage Valley's COVID-19 Testing efforts in the community, click here.

 The CDC has not yet identified any factors that would increase an individual’s risk of acquiring COVID-19.
 However, elderly, those with chronic medical problems or people with compromised immunity (i.e., recent surgeries, cancer, etc.) are at higher risk of complications if infected with COVID-19.

 Currently, there is no antiviral treatment for COVID-19.
 Those diagnosed with COVID-19 are provided with care to help relieve symptoms.

 Heritage Valley Health System is now offering the COVID-19 Vaccine to those in the Phase 1A category, as outlined by guidelines from the Centers for Disease Control and Prevention and the Pennsylvania Department of Health.
 The Phase 1A category includes those 65 years of age and older and those ages 16 – 64 with serious health conditions that put them at greater risk for complications from COVID-19.
 To register for the vaccine, click here.

 The following websites provide additional information about the coronavirus pandemic: